 On one hand I like TV, it’s a very fast process and the scripts can change last minute, you need to be able to adapt to a lot of changes.
 You could be filming a scene from episode two and then later that day you could be shooting episode four, so you need to be able to adapt to the script changes and be able to pick up lines quickly, also there’s multiple shots because there’s a lot happening all the time so you need to be focused.
 On the other hand film, you have one script that goes through a few changes but once you get to filming it’s pretty set.
 You could spend all day on one scene or even one shot depending how big the production is, you can really focus on that moment but I’d say as a whole, filming is something I love doing, the fact that everyone there is working towards a common goal of a great piece of work and it’s something I’m always going to adore and appreciate.

-Tell us about the play you appeared in, Snow in Midsummer?
+Can you tell us about the play you appeared in, Snow in Midsummer?

 It was based on a modern adaptation of a Chinese classic play about a wrongly executed young woman, she was wrongly accused for a murder she didn’t commit.
 It was a fantastic production, nothing like the RSC I’d ever seen before.
 Greg Doran, the artistic director said it was a really big production.
 I played a young frustrated people’s liberation army officer and an east end type town worker, both characters were really fun to play, it was fun.

 What did you think of Stratford-Upon-Avon, had you visited before?

 No I hadn’t visited before it’s a lovely little town but I think I’m too much of a city boy.

 If you got offered a musical on stage or screen, would you take the role?

 I grew up singing and dancing before I really focused on acting and that’s where I really found my true passion.
 If it was the right musical I would consider it.

 You come from Brighton, do you support any of the local sports teams?